WSixx/ai-car-dog/README.md

 ## A Simple Flutter application That uses TensorFlow, using AI to tell if the images from camera or galery it's a cat or a dog.
 <br>
 <br>
-Use Image Classification from tflite package
+Using Image Classification from tflite package